Arizona Police Officers On Leave After Video Showed Them Punching Unarmed Man

 "In February, the family of an 84-year-old grandmother posted pictures of a woman's bruises after a Mesa police officer grabbed her and took her down.
 After the pictures went viral on Facebook, Mesa police video showed the takedown.
 Police had originally said the woman slipped.

-"In December, after former Mesa police Officer Phillip Brailsford was acquitted by a juryof a second-degree murder charge, a judge allowed the release of unedited footage showing Brailsford fatally shooting a man who was on his knees crying, begging for his life.
+"In December, after former Mesa police Officer Phillip Brailsford was acquitted by a jury of a second-degree murder charge, a judge allowed the release of unedited footage showing Brailsford fatally shooting a man who was on his knees crying, begging for his life.
 In that video, taken from police body cameras, a sergeant can be heard yelling commands at the man.

 "The incident happened in January 2016, but the unedited video was released almost two years later, prompting international outcry on social media."